One of the hardest things to deal with is jealousy in friendships.

 Jealousy in relationships may also be rooted in our normal dislike of change.

-Many people tend to stay at a certain comfort level of living.
-Most people—men and women—don’t seek change.
 That’s one reason why people stay at the same jobs for years, don’t move across the country (or world), and establish routines.

-So, when our friends introduce any kind of change into our lives, it can lead to jealousy.
-In essence, we feel jealous of the status quo.
 After all, we may believe that everything is going smoothly right now.
 However, we can adjust easily once we realize that change is an inevitable part of life and that our friends are not intentionally disrupting our lives.

 Over time, acceptance of change can also reduce our jealousy in friendships.